2019/20 COUNTY FINALS (Brean Sands Oct 7th-10th 2021)

 Competing teams are only allowed to play players who have been given clearance to play following their participation in the 2019/20 regional season.

-The following County dress code must be adhered to in all matches, the top tables decision will be final in all cases.
+The following County dress code must be adhered to in ALL league and individual matches the top tables decision will be final in all cases

 Teams are required to be in the arena 15 minutes before the session start time.